55+ Video Marketing Statistics to Drive Your Strategy in 2025

 • A <1 minute video has an engagement rate of 50%

 Your video itself isn’t the only thing that influences engagement.
-With a multichannel video strategy, accessibility and captions play an important role.
+With a multichannel video strategy, accessibility and captions play an important role in ensuring your content reaches — and resonates with — diverse audiences.

 🗝️ Key takeaways: Video engagement